-In considering the provision of Public Benefit, the Governors have given due consideration to the Charity Commission's published guidance on the Public Benefit requirement under the Charitles Act 2011.
+In considering the provision of Public Benefit, the Governors have given due consideration to the Charity Commission's published guidance on the Public Benefit requirement under the Charities Act 2011.

-Scholarships and Bursarles
+Scholarships and Bursaries

-The Governors are committed to broadening access to the School by offering means-tested bursaries to eligible parents/guardians.
-The gross value of scholarships and bursaries awarded totalled £1.178m (2020;

-£1.082m) of which £1.083m (2020: £0.937m) was met from unrestricted funds, where the policy is to assist in hardship cases where the pupil's education and future prospects would otherwise be at risk.
-Bursaries are available both to new pupils to the School where a scholarship place has been offered where parents/guardians cannot afford the tuition fees and existing pupils where a change in parents'/guardians' circumstances has resulted in difficulty in meeting tuition fees and may otherwise result in a pupil being withdrawn part way through a stage of education.
+The Governors are committed to broadening access to the school by offering means-tested bursaries to eligible parents/guardians.
+The gross value of scholarships and bursaries awarded totalled £1.377m (2021: £1.178m) of which £1.289m (2021: £1.083m) was met from unrestricted funds, where the policy is to assist in hardship cases where the pupil's education and prospects would otherwise be at risk.
+Bursaries are available both to new pupils to the school where a scholarship place has been offered and parents/guardians cannot afford the tuition fees, and also existing pupils where a unexpected change in parents'/guardians' circumstances has resulted in severe difficulty in meeting tuition fees and may otherwise result in a pupil being withdrawn part way through a stage of education.

 The school has continued with its plans to raise the level of bursary funding through an increased programme of activity to reach out to talented pupils in the local community who would benefit from financial assistance towards fees.
-Bursary funding was £0.782m (2020: £0.678m) which supported 56 pupils, 18 of these receiving fully funded school places.
+Bursary funding was £1.014m (2021: £0.782m) which supported 52 pupils, 27 of these receiving fully funded school places.